awslabs/aws-encryption-sdk-specification/client-apis/encrypt.md

-  filtered to only contain key value pairs listed in the [encryption material's](../framework/structures.md#encryption-materials) [required encryption context keys](../framework/structures.md#required-encryption-context-keys) serialized in the same format as the [message header AAD key value pairs](../data-format/message-header.md#key-value-pairs).
+  filtered to only contain key value pairs listed in the [encryption material's](../framework/structures.md#encryption-materials) [required encryption context keys](../framework/structures.md#required-encryption-context-keys) serialized according to the [encryption context serialization specification](../framework/structures.md#serialization).
 - The IV has a value of 0.
 - The cipherkey is the derived data key
 - The plaintext is an empty byte array